Nikon D2X vs Sony HX95

 It is notable that the D2X has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Nikon D2X (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the D2X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D2X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D2X was succeeded by the Nikon D2Xs.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is the Nikon D2X better than the Sony HX95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.